ls1intum/Artemis/docs/user/icl/ssh-intro.rst

 When you want to connect, your SSH client sends a request to the server.
 If the connection is successful, you can log in to the server and start working as if you were sitting in front of it.
 The connection uses SSH keys for authentication.
+Although it is also possible to use username and password to connect over SSH, this is discouraged.

 What are SSH Keys?
 """"""""""""""""""